Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 - **Feb 24, 2020:** Added some functionality relating to schema version negotiation.
 - **Jun 16, 2020:** Added support for PESC-JSON notation.
 See details in the detailed release notes.
+- **Jul 27, 2020:** Separated infra and DM mime types further to allow using XML for one and JSON for the other in the same adapter.

 **Please refer to the detailed release notes in "release/v0.15.0" to ensure that your project is upgraded properly to the new framework version.**